logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

-With Saxo, you can trade more than 71,000 instruments across forex, CFDs, stocks, options, commodities, futures and bonds.
+With Saxo, you can trade more than 72,000 instruments across forex, CFDs, stocks, options, A commodity is any basic raw material that can be bought and sold, for example, copper, silver, oil or coffee.commoditiesinfo, futures and bonds.
 That colossal choice, combined with Saxo’s advanced trading features, and stellar research capabilities places them very firmly in the top tier of trading platforms.

 Although it doesn’t offer crypto thanks to a ruling from Denmark’s financial regulator, it’s a rich selection of assets.
 It has one of the best collections of forex pairs in the UK and is one of the largest CFD brokers in the world.

 Now, this used to be the part where I said, however... trading on Saxo's proprietary trading platforms is an all-consuming experience, suitable only for professionals or very confident retail traders.
 But, Saxo has recently launched SaxoInvestor in response to this user critique.
-It's a more simplified experience, offering streamlined access to 'non-complex instruments': stocks, simple ETFs, bonds, and mutual funds.
-While SaxoTraderGo and SaxoTraderPro are packed with advanced features that allow you to gain the competitive edge trading complex instruments such as derivatives, complex bonds, and leveraged instruments, SaxoInvestor is more attuned to the needs of investors.
-Having taken it for a test drive, it's clear that Saxo is a financial organisation that wants to match the needs of its clients - it's a great user experience that combines a simplified interface and the best of Saxo's heavyweight status when it comes to research and trade execution.
+It's a more simplified experience, offering streamlined access to 'non-complex instruments': stocks, simple ETFs, bonds, and Mutual funds enable you to pool your money with other investors to ‘mutually’ buy stocks, bonds, and other investments.
+They are run by professional money managers.mutual fundsinfo.
+While SaxoTraderGo and SaxoTraderPro are packed with advanced features that allow you to gain the competitive edge trading complex instruments such as options and futures, SaxoInvestor is more attuned to the needs of investors.
+Having taken it for a test drive, it's clear that Saxo is a financial organisation that wants to meet the needs of all its clients - it's a great user experience that combines a simplified interface and the best of Saxo's heavyweight status when it comes to research and trade execution.

 And that's not the only good news when it comes to new announcements.
 Pricing has also recently been improved with Platinum and VIP accounts offering more competitive rates than in the past.
 That's included scrapping the minimum monthly custody charge and inactivity fees.
 For those with a classic account (less than £200k), that's helped lower costs, but it’s the Platinum and VIP account holders (those with £200k+) who do best.
 You’ll struggle to find better rates of commission anywhere.